Cal Eldred

 Calvin John Eldred (born November 24, 1967) is an American former professional baseball pitcher who played for 14 seasons in Major League Baseball (MLB) from 1991 to 2005.
 He previously worked for the St. Louis Cardinals as a special assistant to general manager John Mozeliak, instructing minor league players for various on-field and off-field issues.
-On October 5th, 2022, Eldred was relieved of his duties as pitching coach for the Kansas City Royals.
+He was also the pitching coach for the Kansas City Royals from 2018 to 2022.

 Eldred attended the University of Iowa while playing college baseball for the Hawkeyes, and was the Milwaukee Brewers' first round selection in the 1989 amateur draft.
 He made his MLB debut for the Brewers in September, 1991, with whom he was a starting pitcher for nine seasons.
 He also played for the Chicago White Sox and the Cardinals.

 Professional playing career

 After attending the University of Iowa and playing college baseball for the Hawkeyes, the Milwaukee Brewers selected Eldred in the first round of the 1989 amateur draft.

 Making his major league debut with the Brewers on September 24, 1991, Eldred earned the win against the New York Yankees with 5 1/3 innings pitched (IP).
 He started three games that year, winning two, and completed 16 IP.
 In 1992, he finished with 100 1/3 IP, a 1.79 earned run average (ERA) and an 11–2 win–loss record (W–L).
 He was the AL September Pitcher of the Month and finished fourth in the American League (AL) Rookie of the Year Award voting.
 The next season, Eldred led the AL in innings pitched (258) and MLB in games started (36).
 He also finished in the top ten in the league in wins (16), strikeouts (180), complete games (eight), hits per nine innings allowed (8.093), home runs allowed (32), hits allowed (232) and bases on balls allowed (91), each of which led the Brewers' pitching staff, except hits.